Alexander Bogomazov: Personal life

-Oleksandr was smitten with Wanda on first sight but, initially, she rejected him.
+Oleksandr was smitten with Wanda on first sight but, she initially rejected him.
 Yet, after years of Bohomazov's efforts, their relationship grew, and gradually Wanda became not only Bohomazov's main inspiration, but also his biggest support.
 The couple married in 1913 in Boyarka.
 In 1917, Wanda gave birth to their daughter, Yaroslava.
 Their marriage sparked Bohomazov's creative genius, making 1913–15 his most creatively productive period.

 Oleksandr painted his wife on more than 30 occasions and the evolution of their relationship can be tracked through Bohomazov's portrayals of his wife.
 While the initial portraits of Wanda from 1908 to 1911 were very gentle and touching, the 1914 view of Wanda reading is more daring (they were now married).
 By 1915, his images of Wanda had evolved into something far stronger, more confident and sexually charged.

 Around 1920, Oleksandr caught tuberculosis, which was not curable at the time.
 His disease had been straining his health for almost a decade, and on June 3, 1930, Bohomazov died.
 He is buried on the Lukyanivsky Cemetery in Kyiv.

 After his death, Wanda single-handedly preserved his works from the Soviet authorities and Nazi invaders, until Bohomazov's artistic legacy came back to the spotlight in 1990s.